BHAVYA9-Y/samsung-riscv/README.md

     <hr>
 <!-- end of Task 4 -->
 		<!-- Task 5 -->
-<details><summary><b>This Task is to implement any digital circuits using VSDSquadron Mini and check whether the building and uploading of C program file on RISCV processor works </b></summary>
+<details><summary>Task 5:This Task is to implement any digital circuits using VSDSquadron Mini and check whether the building and uploading of C program file on RISCV processor works </b></summary>
 <h2>Implementation of 1 Bit Comparator using VSDSquadron Mini</h2>

 <h3><b>Overview</b></h3>